alansenairj/autodockerdeployinfra/README.md

 This project is my memory note to deploy 4 containers with node server and flask api website.
 It is very good infra for training docker skills, automation with bash script and postman requests.

 #UPDATE - Now this repo contains a full functional docker-compose automation.
 Just run "docker-compose up -d".
 Nothing more.
+# you can access apps using "localhost:3000" and "localhost:8085" addresses.

 ![diagram](https://user-images.githubusercontent.com/20565821/129620197-abfafe9e-94e9-4825-bebc-efd0076eda84.jpg)